Why our condensing boilers do not condense

 A condensing boiler is a form of gas boiler that can work at a higher efficiency.
 Condensing boilers capture the heat previous lost by non-condensing boilers by using a second heat exchanger.
 Non-condensing boilers could lose up to 40% of the heat they generated via the flue, whereas condensing boilers can recover most of that heat.

 All central heating systems work by sending hot water out into the radiators in one direction (called the flow) and receiving back after it has travelled around the radiators (called the return).
 A non-condensing heating system is set up to deliver heat to the radiators at 80 degrees C. As the water ‘flows’ through the radiators about 20 degrees C of heat is given off to the room.
 Water ‘returns’ to the boiler at 60 degrees.

-The problem is, most boilers are still set up to output at 80 degrees and return at 60 degrees.
-The boiler still works, and therein lies the problem, but it does not condense and it certainly does not reach 90% efficiencies.
+The problem is, most boilers are still set up to output at 80 degrees C and return at 60 degrees C. The boiler still works but it does not condense and it certainly does not reach 90%+ efficiencies.